ncihtan/htan_missing_manual/data_submission/overview.md

 ---

 # Introduction
 Only HTAN Centers and Associate Members can submit data to HTAN repositories.
 The Data Submission Section of this Manual is intended as a guide for HTAN Centers and Associate Members.
-Please note that the manual is currently in the process of being updated to Phase 2 methods for data submission.

 :exclamation: *Prior to submitting data, all data must be de-identified.
 Please see [Data De-identification](../data_submission/Data_Deidentification.md) for more information.*